sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 At this point, a warning will pop up, indicating that the marked epochs have not yet been rejected and are simply marked for rejection.
-When seeing this warning, press *OK* to return to the main rejection window.
+When seeing this warning, press *Ok* to return to the main rejection window.

 ![](/assets/images/Iii22warning.jpg)